Strategies to minimize taxes

 3. Name beneficiaries for registered investments.

-Life insurance†, RRSPs and RRIFs can be passed directly to named beneficiaries, avoiding probate.
+Life insurance† and registered investments such as RRSPs, TFSAs and RRIFs can be passed directly to named beneficiaries, avoiding probate.
 If a beneficiary isn't identified, they will be considered estate income and fully taxed.
 To avoid this, your plans will have to be rolled into your beneficiary’s registered plan, so it’s important to double-check their plan is eligible.

 4. Use insurance products for tax-free benefits.